 Pictured below is a title from the State of Ohio.
 This title would be for an Ohio Manufactured Homes.
 This will give you an idea of what they look like.
 Each state will typically have different colored titles.
 For instance a Manufactured Homes Michigan typically has a green title.

-Titles for Mobile Homes
+Usage in Mobile Homes

 Mobile Home Deed or Title: Title Services